Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

 1. Align ORDER BY left under SELECT
-3. Place columns in the ORDER BY under each other, left aligned
+2. Place columns in the ORDER BY under each other, left aligned
-2. Put comma’s in the ORDER BY in front
+3. Put commas in the ORDER BY in front

 ### Example